Byron0928/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-across-multiple-servers.md

 - Install the required software updates on all servers that will be part of the farm.

-- Install the SharePoint Server 2016 prerequisites on SharePoint servers.
+- Install the SharePoint Server 2016 prerequisites on each farm server.

-- Install SharePoint Server 2016 on the SharePoint servers.
+- Install SharePoint Server 2016 on the each farm server.

 - Create and configure the SharePoint farm.